 PREVENTATIVE THERAPY

 One of the most important issues related to CDI from the perspective of the practicing clinician is the approach to the patient with a known history of C. difficile, who requires a subsequent course of antibiotics for an infection such as urinary tract infection or pneumonia or who cannot stop the antibiotics which induced the original episode of CDI.
 The use of metronidazole or vancomycin in this setting can be referred to as preventative therapy.
 Unfortunately, there is no data from systematic studies of the use of preventative therapy.
 However, Miller noted that “on the basis of no prospective evidence but, often, a large body of clinical experience, some clinicians now start a parallel course of oral metronidazole or vancomycin along with treatment with the potentially CDI-inducing antimicrobial, to prevent the appearance of symptomatic CDI”[172].
-He goes on further to note “that despite absence of guidelines for this approach, there is remarkable homogeneity in the approaches used by most clinicians, in that clinicians who practice this prophylactic strategy use oral metronidazole or vancomycin during the entire course of antimicrobial therapy and for an additional 7 d after the end of the administration period.”
+He goes on further to note “that despite absence of guidelines for this approach, there is remarkable homogeneity in the approaches used by most clinicians, in that clinicians who practice this prophylactic strategy use oral metronidazole or vancomycin during the entire course of antimicrobial therapy and for an additional 7 d after the end of the administration period”.
 This preventative approach to C. difficile seems an intuitively reasonable approach, which can be utilized pending results of future clinical trials that would validate its effectiveness.

 Probiotics

 Probiotics, defined by the WHO as “live microorganisms which, when administered in adequate amounts, confer a health benefit on the host,” have seen a recent surge in interest and use[173].
-Current estimates for sales of probiotics, as both supplements and foods, was estimated to be $770 million in the US alone for 2012, with worldwide sales at $2.25 billion, a 79% increase since 2010[174,175] Further, recent estimates have projected worldwide spending on probiotics to reach $4 billion annually by 2016[176].
+Current estimates for sales of probiotics, as both supplements and foods, was estimated to be $770 million in the US alone for 2012, with worldwide sales at $2.25 billion, a 79% increase since 2010[174,175].
+Further, recent estimates have projected worldwide spending on probiotics to reach $4 billion annually by 2016[176].
 Despite all the interest and sales of probiotics, their utilization for the prevention or treatment of CDI remains controversial and unproven.

 Heavy marketing campaigns and choice labeling of products have helped fuel the dramatic growth of the probiotics markets.
 Further helping to shape the consumer image, clinical evidence for the use of probiotics in the prevention of antibiotic-associated diarrhea (AAD) appears promising.
 Systematic reviews and meta-analyses were completed for the use of probiotics in any AAD.
 In one analysis, the pooled results from 63 randomized control trials revealed a RR of 0.58 (95%CI：0.50-0.68, P < 0.001) with an NNT of 13[177].
 Among those studies, a subset of 14 were randomized controlled trials for the prevention of CDI and pooled analysis revealed a RR of 0.29 (95%CI: 0.17-0.48, P < 0.001) with an NNT of 25.
 However, it was noted that poor adherence and limited reporting of the number of samples tested may have skewed the results.
 Another meta-analysis of 34 studies including 4138 patients showed a 0.53 relative risk for the development of antibiotic-associated diarrhea in the probiotics versus the placebo group (95%CI: 0.44-0.63), with an NNT of 8[178].
 Importantly, the authors of this study chose to omit any trials involving the use of probiotics for the prevention or treatment of CDI.